haoxu07/AdmissionControlReference/Writing.md

 In this section we study prior work in systems that handles system overload.
-We group prior approaches into two major categories, i.e., admission control systems and methodology.

 Admission control for overload management has been studied in databases[ActiveSLA SOCC '11], web services[USITS '03(1), WeChat SoCC2018(3), Taiji SOSP2019(2), Maelstrom OSDI 2018(6),INFOCOMM 2002(7)], networks[FACS-MP 2015].
 Taiji SOSP2019(2), Maelstrom OSDI 2018(6).
 However, most of these previous work are
 designed for the specific service architecture and they do not meet our requirement for overload control of in-memory graph database.